Satisfactory Academic Progress

 Subsidized Direct Loan, Federal Unsubsidized Direct Loan, and the Federal Direct PLUS

 This policy will be applied automatically without favor or prejudice.
-With the exception of certificate and clock hour programs, all federal aid recipients’ progress is reviewed annually at the end of each spring semester, after a term with grades of all F, with academic suspension from the university, upon the receipt of each new financial aid application, and after a student’s full withdrawal from a semester.
-Students in certificate or clock hour programs are reviewed at the end of each semester, upon the receipt of each new financial aid application, and upon a student’s full withdrawal from a semester.
+All federal aid recipients’ progress will be reviewed annually at the end of each spring semester and upon receiving each new financial aid application.
+Progress will also be reviewed after a semester with grades of all F, academic suspension, and full withdrawal.
+Aid recipients in certificate or clock hour programs are reviewed at the end of each semester, upon full withdrawal, and after receiving each new financial aid application.

-Both graduate and undergraduate students are required to pass 67% of all attempted hours, this is called pace.
-Pace is calculated as shown: Hours passed ÷ hours attempted = 67% or greater.
+Both graduate and undergraduate students must pass 67% of all attempted hours; this is pace.
+Pace is calculated as follows: Hours passed ÷ hours attempted = 67% or greater.
+Standard rounding rules are used when calculating pace.
 NOTE: Accepted transfer hours are counted as both attempted and passed and are considered in this calculation.

 Incomplete, repeat, withdrawn, non-credit, and audit classes are counted as hours attempted but do not increase hours passed.
-For repeated courses, only the grade from the best attempt is calculated into a student’s cumulative grade point although all grades and all attempts are recorded on the student’s academic record.
+For repeated courses, only the grade from the best attempt is calculated into a student’s cumulative grade point, while all grades and all attempts are recorded on the student’s academic record.
 Students may not repeat a course in which the highest grade possible has already been earned.
 For Pass/Fail (No Credit) hours, only passed hours are counted as both attempted and passed.
-Classes for which a student receives no credit, can cause a student to be in violation of the pace section of the policy.
+Classes for which a student receives no credit can cause a student to violate the pace section of the policy.

-Hours taken during high school (concurrent classes) will be counted on the basis of
+Hours taken during high school (concurrent classes) will be counted based on attempted